xdSharp/GamesNewsXE/README.md

 ## Usage

-The project migrated a regular website to the Django framework
+The project migrated a regular website to the Django framework.

 ## Roadmap